Cliff Martinez: Early life

-Martinez was born in the Bronx, New York.
+Martinez was born in the Bronx, New York City.
 His grandfather migrated from a small village in Spain to the United States.
 Raised in Columbus, Ohio, his first job composing was for the popular television show Pee Wee's Playhouse.
 At the time, however, he was more interested in rock bands, and played drums in a variety of them, mostly in a temporary capacity.

 Red Hot Chili Peppers (1983–1986)

-After several years drumming for such acts as Captain Beefheart, The Dickies, Lydia Lunch and The Weirdos, in late 1983, he and Jack Sherman were drafted in to join the Red Hot Chili Peppers for the recording of their eponymous first album after Jack Irons and Hillel Slovak left the band to concentrate on their other project at the time, What Is This?
-Martinez again played on the recording of the band's second album Freaky Styley and its subsequent tour.
+After several years drumming for such acts as Captain Beefheart and the Magic Band, The Dickies, Lydia Lunch and The Weirdos, in late 1983, he and Jack Sherman were drafted in to join the Red Hot Chili Peppers for the recording of their eponymous first album after Jack Irons and Hillel Slovak left the band to concentrate on their other project at the time, What Is This?.
+Martinez again played on the recording of the band's second album Freaky Styley (1985) and its subsequent tour.

 In 2012 Martinez was inducted into the Rock and Roll Hall of Fame as a member of the Red Hot Chili Peppers.
 Martinez performed with the band for the first time in 26 years when he joined them along with former drummer Jack Irons on their song, "Give It Away" during the ceremony.